 For events not listed here please see the Event Calendar.
 If you would like to add your event please contact WVAEPP staff.

-World Asthma Day - May 6, 2014 (Tuesday) at the Capitol Market in Charleston, WV.
+World Asthma Day - Annually held the first Tuesday of May.
+This year's event will be May 6, 2014 (Tuesday) at the Capitol Market in Charleston, WV.
 More information to come!

 Health Screenings and Education

 PharmUC - the University of Charleston School of Pharmacy outpatient clinic, located in Charleston, WV, offers free education and health screenings throughout the year.
 Visit their website for more information.

 Send them to co-workers, friends and family to raise awareness of asthma

 Click Here - National list of flu shot locations

 National Asthma Treatment Guidelines recommends every person with asthma, age 6 months and older, should receive a FLU shot each year.
 The current flu vaccine contains a strain of the H1N1 virus (swine flu) in addition to two other strains.